gogins/csound-extended/README.md

 When the build is complete, all targets have been installed and a number of package files have been produced.

-To build on Linux for the first time, change to the root directory and execute `fresh-build-linux.sh`, which does the following:
+To build on Linux for the first time, change to the root directory of the csound-extended repository and execute `fresh-build-linux.sh`, which does the following:

-1. Change to the root directory of this repository.

-2. Execute `bash update-dependencies.sh`.
+1. Execute `bash update-dependencies.sh`.
 Do this periodically or whenever you think a dependency has changed.

-3. Execute `bash build-linux.sh`.
-For each target, the build produces an installation, some archives, and a Debian package.
+2. Execute `bash build-linux.sh`.
+For each target, the build produces an installation, some archives, and a local Debian package.

-4. To make clean, execute `bash clean-linux.sh`.
+3. To make clean, execute `bash clean-linux.sh`.

-Or, to do all of the above in one step, execute `fresh-build-linux.sh`.
+Subsequently, you can perform these steps independently.

 ### Building for Android

-Building for Android is similar.

 Please note, some NDK dependencies are built in their own subdirectories, and some are built in OTHER subdirectories with their own makefiles that